dailymotion-oss/octopilot/docs/current-version/content/repos/commit.md

 - `--git-clone-dir` (string): optional path to a directory used to clone the git repositories.
 Default to a newly created directory in the system temporary directory (defined by the `TMPDIR` environment variable, defaulting to `/tmp`).
 Note that by default all files created inside this directory will be deleted at the end of the process, unless the `--keep-files` flag is set.

+- `--git-recurse-submodules` (bool): recursively initialize all submodules.
+Disabled by default.

 ## Git index/stage

 By default, all files changed by the [updaters](#updaters) will be added to the git "index" - so that they can be added to the git commit.
 This is configurable through the following flags: